dgrnbrg/piplin/doc/intro.md

 At this point, we've succeeded in playing around with the LEDs a bit.
 Now, we'd like to actually try to use the seven segment display.
 For this, we'll use a submodule.
 Piplin modules can be instantiated and used as components of other modules.
 We'll use the module `piplin.seven-segment-decoder/decoder` to display a simple counter.

-Since our FPGA is running at 65MHz (in the provided sample project), we need to have a counter that is running slower--slow enough that we can actually see it counting.
+Since our FPGA is running at 65MHz (in the provided sample project), we need to have a counter that is running slower - slow enough that we can actually see it counting.
 To do this, we'll create a counter that runs at 65MHz, but we'll divide it by 2^25 (33 million) so that it counts up about twice per second.

 We can create local registers that aren't exposed as ports by using the `:feedback` section, and submodules using the `:modules` section.